xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/nodeset.8.rst

-3. Boot node1 into genesis environment and execute bmcsetup script.
+3. Boot node1 into xCAT genesis environment and execute bmcsetup script.
+This causes the IP, netmask, gateway, username, and password to be programmed according to the configuration in node object definition.

  .. code-block:: perl